Columbus (2015 film)

-Columbus is a 2015 Telugu romantic comedy film starring Sumanth Ashwin, Seerat Kapoor, and Mishti Chakraborty.
+Columbus is a 2015 Indian Telugu romantic comedy film starring Sumanth Ashwin, Seerat Kapoor, and Mishti Chakraborty.
 The film was produced by Ashwani Kumar Sahdev, with the music composed by Jithin Roshan.
 It was released on 22 October 2015 and dubbed into Hindi as Solo Operation by Wam India PVT.
 LTD.

 Plot

 Ashwin (Sumanth Ashwin) is a college student who falls for Indu (Mishti Chakraborty).
 His love for her becomes so distracting that he ignores his former career goals to concentrate on her.
 His zeal begins to annoy her.
 She irritably ignores him and goes to Delhi.
 Heartbroken, he follows her and becomes involved in a murder mystery and is unfortunately arrested.
 When released from jail he finds that she has left for good.
 He crosses paths with Neeraja (Seerat Kapoor) who promises to help him track her down.
 Neeraja and Ashwin start getting close to each other.